gabrielac07/gabi_2025/navigation/real_PPR.md

     return jsonify(books_list)
 ```

 ii.
-The `books_in_wishlist` list is created by iterating over the wishlist_items and appending books to the list.
+This code segment shows the `books_in_wishlist` list being created by iterating over the `wishlist_items` and appending books to the list.
+Each book is retrieved from the database and added to the list as a dictionary containing the book's details.

 ```python
 books_in_wishlist = []